SwifDoo PDF

 summary

-Problem: Keep Getting Microsoft Single Use Code Email
+Problem: Keep Getting Microsoft Single Use Codes

 I have encountered numerous times of Microsoft sending email notification that a single-use code was requested by me.
 However, it was not the case.
 Is there a possibility of someone looking to hack my email account?
 Appreciate if I may get some assistance.
 Thank you! -- Question from Microsoft Community